xharaken/step_language/README.md

 ## Operators

-Operators do not support all data types.
+Some operators do not support all data types.
 For example, `4 / 3` is supported but `"abcd" / "abc"` is not supported.
 The following describes **at least what operations must be supported**.
 For unsupported operations, you can throw an exception and stop the program execution.
 You may extend the support as you like.

 ### +
 ```